 Register to vote on the Government's website (opens in new window).
 This is the fastest way of registering.

-Important: you will need your national insurance number in order to register.
+Before you do this you will need to know your national insurance number.
 If you have not got a national insurance number, or have lost it, please contact 01684 862200.